twisted/twisted/docs/core/development/security.rst

-Make sure we never allow users to create arbitarily large strings or files.
+Make sure we never allow users to create arbitrarily large strings or files.
 Some of the protocols still have issues like this.
 Place a limit which allows reasonable use but will cut off huge requests, and allow changing of this limit.